KenDickey/PackageEnvironments/README.md

 ##Next Steps
 ==========
-- Deal with Packages which create multiple Caregories.
+- Deal with Packages which create multiple Categories.
 - Need to get UI to denote Classes named in Environments but unknown in/to Smalltalk.
 [Now RED.
 Make GREEN?]
 - Take a Feature which has not been #require:'d and compile into an Environment.
 - Much testing